Learning to Route: A Rule-Driven Agent Framework for Hybrid-Source Retrieval-Augmented Generation: Preliminaries

 \textbf{Document-Enhanced QA.} We then introduce document-enhanced QA, where external unstructured documents are incorporated into the answer generation process.
 Specifically, for each question $q$, a retrieval module (e.g., BM25~\cite{BM25} or dense retriever~\cite{DOC_RAG_1}) searches a pre-built index of document passages, and the top-$k$ retrieved segments $\mathcal{D}_q = \{\text{doc}_1, \ldots, \text{doc}_k\}$ are provided as additional context to the LLM: $a = \mathrm{LLM}(q, \mathcal{D}_q)$.
 This mechanism allows the LLM to access more domain-specific information during inference.

-\textbf{Database-Enhanced QA.} We further consider advanced database-enhanced QA, which leverages structured relational data to support highly time-sensitive and factually reliable answer generation.
-For a given question $q$, the system first retrieves relevant tables by matching $q$ against a carefully pre-built index of table metadata (including schemas, high-frequency values, and LLM-generated descriptions).
-After candidate tables are successfully identified, a structured query (e.g., SQL) is automatically generated and executed to extract a precise set of factual records $\mathcal{F}_q$ from the database.
-These records, as immutable evidence, are then incorporated into the prompt: $a = \mathrm{LLM}(q, \mathcal{F}_q)$.
-In our implementation, we explicitly instruct the LLM that these retrieved database facts are not to be altered, thereby ensuring high precision, reliability, and full auditability of the final answer.
+\textbf{Database-Enhanced QA.} We further consider database-enhanced QA, which leverages structured relational data to provide precise, time-sensitive, and verifiable answers.
+For a given question $q$, the system first retrieves relevant tables by matching $q$ against a pre-built index of table metadata, including schemas, high-frequency values, and LLM-generated table descriptions.
+Once candidate tables are identified, factual records $\mathcal{F}_q$ are extracted from the database either through advanced text-to-SQL generation methods~\cite{Text2SQL1,Text2SQL2} or via efficient keyword-based filtering.
+The resulting records serve as immutable evidence and are incorporated into the final prompt: $ a = \mathrm{LLM}(q, \mathcal{F}_q)$.
+In our implementation, we explicitly instruct the LLM that retrieved database facts are not to be modified or reinterpreted, ensuring that the generated answers remain precise.

 \textbf{Hybrid-Enhanced QA.} We further enable hybrid-enhanced QA.
 Here, for each query, both the top-ranked document passages $\mathcal{D}_q$ and the extracted database facts $\mathcal{F}_q$ are retrieved and fused as context for the LLM: $a = \mathrm{LLM}(q, \mathcal{D}_q, \mathcal{F}_q)$.
 This hybridization aims to maximize answer coverage, informativeness, and trustworthiness.
 However, aggregating more information inevitably increases inference time and computational cost, and in some cases, introducing excessive context may even hurt answer quality.